IBMStreams/streamsx.documentation/docs/beamrunner/beamrunner-2b-wordcount.md

           --serviceName=yourSasName
       ```

     - The following command uses Object Storage to host both input and output files.
 Make sure that the `pom.xml` input file is uploaded to `beam-container` before you submit the application.
+For more information about adding a file to the container, see [Getting started with Object Storage](https://console.stage1.bluemix.net/docs/services/ObjectStorage/index.html).

       ```
       $ java -cp $STREAMS_BEAM_TOOLKIT/lib/com.ibm.streams.beam.translation.jar:target/word-count-beam-0.1.jar \